-The Writers Community's two-pronged program provides community-based creative writing workshops and master classes for advanced writing students, and residencies to mid-career poets, fiction writers, playwrights, non-fiction writers, children's book authors, and others at YMCA centers across the United States.
+The Writers Community’s two-pronged program provided, for more than thirty years, community-based creative writing workshops and master classes for advanced writing students, and residencies to mid-career poets, fiction writers, playwrights, non-fiction writers, children's book authors, and others at YMCA centers across the United States.

 As an organization The Writers Community began with a walk on the beach.
 It was the summer of 1975.
 At that time, according to statistics from Associated Writing Programs